 Responsibility for terms of consent supervision lays on the data controller.
 Data controller must be able to prove that data subject expressed the consent to do so.
 Data controller must also be able to prove that data subject expressed the consent to process the personal data had been informed about the right to withdraw the consent.

-Additionally, in situation when data controller processes the data of person below age of 16, has to implement the procedure to obtain the parental or administrative approval for child’s personal data processing.
+Additionally, in a situation when data controller processes the data of person below age of 16, he has to implement the procedure to obtain the parental or administrative approval for child’s personal data processing.

-It’s worth to remember that in our country, according to the draft of personal data protection directive, this obligation lays on the controller, who processes data of the person below age of 13 (RODO gives a free hand to national authorities to determine the limit of minimal age).
+It is worth to remember that in our country, according to the draft of personal data protection directive, this obligation lays on the controller who processes data of the person below age of 13 (GDPR gives a free hand to national authorities to determine the limit of minimal age).

-Controller is obliged to provide the data subject the information, which will fulfill the informative duty, in regards to art.
-13 and 14 of RODO.
+Controller is obliged to provide to the data subject an information which will fulfill the informative duty in regards to art.
+13 and 14 of GDPR.
 It was significantly expanded in comparison to currently binding regulations.
-According to point 60 from RODO preamble:
+According to point 60 from the GDPR preamble:

 The controller should provide the data subject with any further information necessary to ensure fair and transparent processing taking into account the specific circumstances and context in which the personal data are processed.
 Furthermore, the data subject should be informed of the existence of profiling and the consequences of such profiling.
 Where the personal data are collected from the data subject, the data subject should also be informed whether he or she is obliged to provide the personal data and of the consequences, where he or she does not provide such data.

 On the basis of the current Directive, the controller is obliged to provide the data subject with the following information:

 To above catalogue GDPR also adds, among others:

 Exemption from informative obligation is possible in three cases: